Video explanation between unheated sapphire vs heated sapphire (rutile silk):

 - Color concentrations along facet junctions and girdle edge

-- Localized or blotchy color that “bleeds” inot pits and surface-reaching fractures
+- Localized or blotchy color that “bleeds” into pits and surface-reaching fractures

-- The above features are best-seen trough gem’s pavilion.
+- The above features are best seen through the gem’s pavilion.
 Gem faced upside down or bottom face towards you.
 Then immersed in water and diffused light under it.
-This allows you to see the fact junctions without the distraction of sparkle of the gemstone
+This allows you to see the fact junctions without the distraction of the sparkle of the gemstone